LanguageDev/Yoakke/Documentation/Parser.md

     private static Expression MakeBool(Token<TokenType> t) => new BoolExpression(t);
 }
 ```
-The attribute `Parser(typeof(TokenType))` tells the source generator that the annotated class is a parser with rules inside it and the kind of the tokens will be the passed in type - `TokenType` in this case.
+The attribute `Parser(typeof(TokenType))` tells the source generator that the annotated class is a parser with rules inside it.
+Also, the kind of the tokens will be the specified type inside the attribute - `TokenType` in this case.
 You can choose not to pass in a token kind, in that case all tokens will be assumed to be `IToken`. **Note, that it is important to qualify the parser class as `partial`.** The generator has to generate code for the class, that can be only achieved through partial classes because of source generator limitations.

 Everything else inside the class is normal, except the methods marked with one or more `Rule` attributes.
 Those are methods that transform the resulting elements of the parse into a structure - like a Parse-Tree or AST.
 The attributes themselves contain the rules name, along with how it looks.
 It uses a custom, regex-like extension to BNF, you can find a reference for the supported constructs later in this document.